 This Section 1115 Demonstration Waiver assists elderly individuals to maintain their independence and avoid nursing home placement by providing services to them in their homes, the homes of a relative, adult family care homes (adult foster care), or assisted living facilities.
 Several types of assistance are available, but of course the availability of the services depends on the setting in which the senior resides.
 Most relevant is personal care to assist the elderly in performing their Activities of Daily Living (ADLs), which includes tasks such as mobility, bathing, and eating.
 Adult day care and respite care help families who are caring for their loved ones in their homes by providing them a break from their caregiving duties.
-Emergency response services (also known as PERS or Medical Alert systems) help individuals who live alone, as does assistance for assistive technology (medical equipment), and home modifications which allow persons to age in place.
+Emergency response services (also known as PERS or Medical Alert systems) help individuals who live alone, assistance for assistive technology (medical equipment), and home modifications, which allow persons to age in place.

 The Global Commitment Waiver has eligibility criteria related to both the finances of applicants and their functional abilities.
 While eligibility is not as strict as in many state Medicaid waivers, it can be very confusing.

 Individuals whose care requirements put them at risk of nursing home placement are clinically eligible for this waiver.
 However, persons with moderate needs can also receive limited care, including adult day services and homemaker support.